Rosa Cobo Bedía

 Rosa Cobo Bedía (born 17 December 1956) is a Spanish feminist, writer, and professor of sociology of gender at the University of A Coruña.
 She is also the director of the Center for Gender Studies and Feminists at the same university.
 Her main line of research is feminist theory and the sociology of gender.
+In 2019, the University of Las Palmas de Gran Canaria referred to Cobo as "one of Spain's most renowned feminist theorists".

-Early years and education
+Early life and education

-Rosa Cobo Bedía was born in Cantabria, 17, December 1956.
+Rosa Cobo Bedía was born in Cantabria on 17 December 1956.
 She graduated with a bachelor's degree in Political Sciences and Sociology in 1981 from the Complutense University of Madrid.
 She obtained her master's degree in 1983 with the thesis, El principio de Renaturalización en Jean Jacques Rousseau ("The principle of Renaturalization in Jean Jacques Rousseau").
-In 1992, she read her doctoral dissertation on Democracia y Patriarcado en Jean Jacques Rousseau ("Democracy and Patriarchate in Jean Jacques Rousseau"), directed by Dr. Celia Amorós and graduated cum laude with honours.
+In 1992, she read her doctoral dissertation on Democracia y Patriarcado en Jean Jacques Rousseau ("Democracy and Patriarchate in Jean Jacques Rousseau"), directed by Dr. Celia Amorós and graduated cum laude with honours from University of A Coruña.